Valhalla Rising (film): Release

 The film premiered at the 66th Venice International Film Festival where it was shown out of competition on 4 September 2009.
 The Danish premiere followed on 31 March 2010.
 Vertigo Films released it in the United Kingdom on 30 April the same year.

 Reception

-On Rotten Tomatoes, the film holds a 74% approval rating based on 61 reviews with an average rating of 6.6/10.
 Metacritic gives the film a "generally favorable" average score of 61% based on reviews from 15 critics.

 The reaction from Danish critics was split.
 Berlingske Tidende gave the film a rating of two out of six and called it "unbearably self-important".
 B.T., called it a masterpiece and gave it a perfect score of six out of six.

 Philip French wrote in his review in The Observer that it felt "like watching woad dry, but hypnotic, densely atmospheric in a portentous way, and weirdly beautiful."

 Soundtrack

 The score of the film was composed by Refn's frequent collaborators Peter Peter and Peter Kyed.
 Originally Refn had intended Mogwai as the composers of the score.
 The soundtrack was commercially released on 7 October 2013 by Milan Records who also released the score to Refn's films Only God Forgives and The Neon Demon.
 The soundtrack contains the complete score and sections of the soundscapes sound designers Giles Lamb and Douglas MacDougall created for the film.
 Some sites incorrectly credits the track Free to Giles Lamb & Douglas MacDougall and the track Christians to Peter Peter.